-- The use of pacifiers and bottles will be discontinued at age 15 months. - Sippy cup (At 18 months, students will transition to regular drinking cups.) - Diapers or Pull-ups (when the class begins potty training) - Wipes (2 Packs, per month) - Pillowmat and blanket.
+- The use of pacifiers and bottles will be discontinued at age 15 months. - Sippy cup (At 18 months, students will transition to regular drinking cups.) - Diapers or Pull-ups (when the class begins potty training) - Wipes (2 packs, monthly) - Pillowmat and blanket.
 These items must be taken home to be laundered, every Friday, and brought back the following week.